u-blox/ublox-odin-w2-drivers-docs-mbed-5/README.md

 Notes:
 - The application entry point 'main()' does not run in the same context as the driver.
 - The OdinWiFiInterface class is already protected by the cbMAIN driver lock so these locks should not be used for this interface.
-- Callbacks for the Wi-Fi C API is not re-entrant which means which means you need to defer any function calls inside the callbacks.
+- Callbacks for the Wi-Fi C API is not re-entrant which means you need to defer any function calls inside the callbacks.

 ![](documentation/mbed_odin_w2.png)